-This page describes the causes of noise.
+This page describes the characterization and causes of noise.
 This page is part of the section on

 Filtering that is part of